 Curiosity is the mother of invention.
 We are becoming less curious day by day.
 The declination of “How” in the google search trends in recent years indeed indicates this.
 Asking questions is the greatest way of learning.
-Ever thought how the fan in your room works, how your groceries remain fresh in the fridge or how the shampoo you use while bathing was invented?
+Ever thought about how the fan in your room works, how your groceries remain fresh in the fridge, or how the shampoo you use while bathing was invented?
 When you try to find the answers to your queries, it leads to some unknown shocking facts often, likewise the “origin of shampoo”, which is actually an Indian invention.

 Origin of Shampoo word:

 The word ‘Shampoo’ used in English came from the Hindi word ‘Champu’ which itself is a derivation of the Sanskrit word “Chapathi” which means ‘press or massage’.
 Shampooing is an ancient Indian practice dating back to 1500 AD when a paste made from herbs and their extracts were used to cleanse the hair.
 Shampooing was an Indian practice that was indeed a revolution to the idea of personal care in the entire world.

 Shampoo history and the ancient ingredients of shampoo:

 The earliest shampoos in India were made from hibiscus, shikakai, gooseberry, and soapberry extracts.
 These natural ingredients have properties that help in hair growth.

 Amla: Amla is a good source of vitamin C. It helps to prevent greying hair prematurely.
 Amla also helps in strengthening the hair, fighting against dandruff and itching of sculps.